wagtail/wagtail/docs/getting_started/tutorial.rst

   :alt: Choose type BlogPost

-Wagtail gives you full control over what kinds of content can be created under various parent content types, but we won't go into that here.
+Wagtail gives you full control over what kinds of content can be created under various parent content types.
 By default, any page type can be a child of any other page type.

 .. figure:: ../_static/images/tutorial/tutorial_5.png
    :alt: Page edit screen